engr101staff/engr101matlab/_sources/data_visualization/main.rst

   :width: 560
   :align: center

-|
+.. admonition:: Video Recap

-As we've seen, we can use the :code:`surf` function with three matrices to create a surface plot.
+  We can use the :code:`surf` function with three matrices to create a surface plot.
 We can use the :code:`mesh` function with three matrices to create a mesh plot.

 --------------------------------
 Exercise: Surface and Mesh Plots